PilzDE/pilz_robots/README.md

 If you've created an application package with your own launch file as described in the [tutorials](https://wiki.ros.org/pilz_robots/Tutorials/ModelYourApplicationWithPRBT#Create_your_application_ROS_package), you can easily adjust many other configuration parameters.
-See the template and comments in the [pilz_tutorials package](https://github.com/PilzDE/pilz_tutorials).
+See the template and comments in the [pilz_templates package](https://github.com/PilzDE/pilz_templates).

 ### Running the prbt with a gripper
 Currently only the Schunk pg70 is supported.
 To run it, first install the package: